 Packets intercepted on a network.

 Most research to date has been done with Disk images.
-Most data is stored on disk, and most forensic investigations have been for the purpose of finding information that is on a disk (such as in the case of a child pornography investigation), or in trying to understand information left behind on a disk (for example, after an intrusion or malware incident.
+Most data is stored on disk, and most forensic investigations have been for the purpose of finding information that is on a disk (such as in the case of a child pornography investigation), or in trying to understand information left behind on a disk (for example, after an intrusion or malware incident).

 It is also common to find the other kinds of information on disk images.
 Memory is frequently stored on disk images from swapping (e.g. PAGEFILE.SYS on Windows) or system hibernation (HIBER.SYS).
 Packets are found on image files when the disks were used to store the results of a network interception.

-Working with image files can of these activities:
+Working with image files can consist of these activities:

 Copying the data from the source drive into the image file, a process called drive imaging.

 Computing the checksum of the disk image.